SamFeltip/Blog-Content/Mini Christ.md

 I think it’s more appropriate to have a broad range of people in our community as peers.

 I can understand why someone wouldn’t want to hear anything Mike P has said, given his past.
-(If someone was concerned with [[sexual purity]])
+(If someone was concerned with [[purity]])

 I wouldn’t go to Pilovatchi for guidance on sex or abstinence.
 But I would go to him for advice on prophecy, the bible, the life of Jesus etc.